Bloodbat/RackInstallerScripts/README.md

 # Rack Free Installer Script
 A script to easily install VCV Rack Free and its dependencies for a few different Linux distros.

-The script checks for dependencies; downloads and install them, if they are not present, and, finally, downloads and decompresses Rack Free to its default directory: "Rack2Free" in the user's home directory.
+The script checks for dependencies; downloads and installs them, if they are not present, and, finally, downloads and decompresses Rack Free to its default directory: "Rack2Free" in the user's home directory.

 For example, if the current user is "myuser", Rack Free will be installed in